The 5 Most Important Customer Experience Metrics and KPIs

 Be sure to continuously calculate and actively work on improving your CES; if you lose sight of this critical metric, your business could be hit with bad reviews and negative referrals.

 What is customer satisfaction score (CSAT)?

-Customer satisfaction score is a metric used by companies to measure how satisfied a customer is with their business.
-The key aspects measured in customer satisfaction are what customers think about the brand, its product or service, and most importantly, the efficiency of the customer support team.
+Customer satisfaction score is a performance metric used by companies to measure how satisfied a customer is with their business.
+The key aspects measured in customer satisfaction are what customers think about the brand, its product or service, and most importantly, the efficiency and helping behavior of the customer support team, chatbot included.
 Customer satisfaction data is gathered via questionnaires and surveys.
 It is expressed as a percentage (0-100%), with 100% being an outstanding score and 0% being the lowest score.

 Having taken the survey or questionnaire, a customer satisfaction score (CSAT) is generated.
-Typically, 5 to 10 questions are included, as more than 10 could be too long for some customers and deter their completion of the survey… Especially if they are already displeased with your service.
+Typically, 5 to 10 questions are included, as more than 10 could be too long for some customers and deter their completion of the survey… Especially if their sentiment is dissatisfaction and disappointment.